By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 834|Pages: 2|5 min read

-India has some 71 million people aged 65 or over, two-thirds of whom live at or just above the poverty line.
-As in many developing countries, retired public service workers form most members of the minority with reasonable pension entitlements.
-Up to 90 per cent of the workforce has no pension coverage, or only tightly means tested coverage that has the character of a benefit of last resort.
-State Government and union territories have developed their own schemes for old age pension and the criterion of eligibility and the amount of pension allocation vary among these states.
-The percentage of older people who benefit from the old age pension scheme varies across states, from 0.3 per cent to 68 percent.
+India has approximately 71 million people aged 65 or over, two-thirds of whom live at or just above the poverty line.
+As in many developing countries, retired public service workers form the majority of the minority with reasonable pension entitlements.
+Up to 90 percent of the workforce has no pension coverage or only tightly means-tested coverage that has the character of a benefit of last resort.
+State governments and union territories have developed their own schemes for old age pensions, and the criteria of eligibility and the amount of pension allocation vary among these states.
+The percentage of older people who benefit from the old age pension scheme varies across states, from 0.3 percent to 68 percent (HelpAge India, 2014).

 Browse our vast selection of original essay samples, each expertly formatted and styled